 UMBC is committed to providing an educational experience that encourages students to solve problems, develop leadership, and become innovators.
 Our students are involved in a wide-range of research experiences, working directly with faculty members in labs and with industry partners in government and the private sector.

 Undergraduate Research, Academic Engagement and Transition Programs, the Career Center, and other UMBC offices including College of Engineering and Information Technology (COEIT) departments & units help to strengthen these connections between academic knowledge and high-impact experiences that encourage exploring academic and creative experiences, and research and scholarship.

 UMBC and COEIT provide several opportunities for undergraduate students to participate in research activities.

-- Conducting research with faculty and graduate students in department labs (contact COEIT departments for more information)
+- Conducting research with faculty and graduate students in department labs (contact COEIT departments & units for more information)

 - Participating in research opportunities with organizations and agencies outside UMBC

-- Engaging in an immersive summer research program in smart computing/communications and big data with promising undergraduate students across the country
+- Engaging in an immersive summer research program with promising undergraduate students across the country

-- Participating in summer research opportunities with The Leadership Alliance, the Summer Undergraduate Research Fellowship, and many others
+- Participating in summer research opportunities with The Leadership Alliance, the Summer Undergraduate Research Fellowship (SURF), and many others

 - Exploring original research with a faculty mentor and receive an Undergraduate Research Award (URA)

 - Sharing your research at the annual Undergraduate Research and Creative Achievement Day (URCAD)